-In the mid-2000s, a single-seater championship solely for retired F1 drivers cropped up and it was absolutely brilliant - whilst it lasted
+In the mid-2000s, a single-seater championship solely for retired F1 drivers cropped up and it was absolutely brilliant - while it lasted

 GP Masters was such a good idea.
 The idea was that ex-F1 drivers could come back and race against other ex-F1 drivers in identical cars.

 That would prove useful as they wouldn’t be racing any old cars - they were serious bits of kit which were based on old Reynard Champ Car chassis.
-They produced plenty of downforce and pushed out 650bhp from its Cosworth V8 and apart from a sequential paddle-shift gearbox, electronic driver aids were non-existent.
+They produced plenty of downforce, pushed out 650bhp from their Cosworth V8 engines and, apart from a sequential paddle-shift gearbox, electronic driver aids were non-existent.

 Eddie Cheever, Christian Danner, Andrea de Cesaris, Stefan Johansson, Derek Warwick, Jan Lammers, Hans-Joachim Stuck and Eliseo Salazar rounded out the 14-strong grid for the first race.
 1980 champion Alan Jones was also supposed to take part, but he wasn’t as fit as he used to be and had to withdraw from the event during practice after suffering neck cramps.